unionj-cloud/awesome-toolbox/README.md

 * [Golang Internals](https://www.altoros.com/blog/golang-internals-part-1-main-concepts-and-project-structure/)(Go): This blog post explains the structure of a Go-based project, dives into the Go compiler, and overviews a Go node
 * [Essential Programming Books](https://www.programming-books.io/): Programming books.
 For the people, by the people
 * [Regular-expressions.info](https://www.regular-expressions.info/tutorial.html): This tutorial teaches you all you need to know to be able to craft powerful time-saving regular expressions
+* [Mysqltutorial](https://www.mysqltutorial.org/): This website provides you with a complete MySQL tutorial presented in an easy-to-follow manner.
+Each tutorial has practical examples with SQL script and screenshots available

 ## Specification
 * [RFC6749](https://tools.ietf.org/html/rfc6749): The OAuth 2.0 Authorization Framework